naqtn/PhysBonesTK/Unity/PhysBonesTK-Dev/Assets/PhysBonesTK/Readme.md

 2. For avatar accessory item (PhysBone drives bone of separated item bone)

 The latter has additional features, for instance,

 - Show or hide toggle
 - World constraint to place the item
 - Scale control to change item size

-(I added them for making test environment and/or just for fun. )
+(I added them for making test environment and/or just for fun, not technical reqirement related to PhysBone. )

 ### Basic installation of "Avatar Body Bone" usage